-Hôtel Chais Monnet is a converted cognac distillery with buttery, blond-wood rooms in a 19th-century mansion, and a fine-dining restaurant in the barrel-lined cellar.
-There’s a modern edge too, though – a dazzling glass-and-iron pavilion by architect Didier Poignant holds the Codage spa, and there’s a jacuzzi-toting pool stretching out into the garden.
-Explore the sprawling riverside site a little more, and you’ll find a cocktail-shaking jazz bar in the old cooperage, and a brunch-serving warehouse bistro refitted by local carpenters.
+Hôtel Chais Monnet is a converted cognac distillery on the banks of the River Charente, with butter-soft interiors in an oak-beamed mansion and a fine-dining restaurant in the barrel-lined cellar.
+There’s an ultra-modern edge too, though – architect Didier Poignant’s striking glass pavilion sits above the pool and spa, and there’s a rooftop garden beneath a lattice of iron girders.
+The old cooperage has been transformed into a cocktail-shaking jazz bar, and there’s a brunch-serving bistro in a former warehouse refitted by local carpenters.

 A terrace is handy for room service in the sun, and request a room with original oak beams for an extra dose of ooh lah lah.
 The sumptuous Junior Suites have a living space furnished with a plush sofa and fauteuil armchairs.

 The heated pool is long enough for lengths and has a bubbling Jacuzzi at one end.
 On sunny days, paddle out to the open-air section.